Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Methodology

 \section{Methodology}

-To understand the users of KGs, their use cases and challenges with KGs, in addition to their visualization needs, we conducted an interview study with KG practitioners across research and enterprise settings.
+To better understand the users of KGs, their use cases, challenges, and visualization needs, we conducted an interview study with KG practitioners from both research and enterprise settings.
+All interview and supplemental materials can be accessed at \url{https://github.com/TuftsVALT/KGsInPractice}.